 Mandate and support a special collaborative relationship between the superintendent of parks at Fort Trumbull and the Heritage Park non-profit.

-Identify a specific project manager in the state government manage these activities and coordinate with the new non-profit entity.
+Identify a specific project manager in the state government to oversee these activities and coordinate with the new non-profit entity.

 Municipalities Role: